Which do you prefer, steak or lobster? Crème brulee or flourless chocolate cake?

 Pensacola Beach

 Why You’ll Go: Variety.
 The area known as Pensacola Beach is really a roughly 8-mile section of the Santa Rosa barrier island.
-Here you’ll find everything from family-friendly beaches (replete with lifeguards and other amenities), to far more secluded areas.
+Here you’ll find everything from family-friendly Northwest Florida beaches (replete with lifeguards and other amenities), to far more secluded areas.
 Casino Beach and Quietwater Beach are two of the more popular bathing spots.

 Perdido Key State Park